Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 b^(\log_b y) = y
 $$

-Exponential functions grow at a fast rate while logarithmic growth at a slow rate.
+Exponential functions grow at a fast rate while logarithmic functions grow at a slow rate.
 Logarithms arise in any process where things are repeatedly halved. e.g.
 1. **Logarithms and binary search**:
-   * Binary search is an example of an $O(log n)$ algorithm.
+   * Binary search is an example of an $O(\log n)$ algorithm.
    * The size of the list is halved with each iteration of the algorithm.
    * Thus, only $20$ comparisons suffice to find an element in an array with 1 million elements.
    <a href="https://en.wikipedia.org/wiki/Binary_search_algorithm#/media/File:Binary-search-work.gif"><img class="full_width_image" src="./assets/binary_search_work.gif" alt="How binary search works" /></a>